Logo

 • The other party should authorize you to pay on his behalf;

-• The payments to supplier should be separately shown on your invoice and should recover the exact amount paid to the supplier;
+• The payments to the supplier should be separately shown on your invoice and should recover the exact amount paid to the supplier;

 • The goods or services paid for should be added to the supplies you make to the other party